Updated: 2026-06-28

 3) Public audit repositories

-- ksmp-whisper-core: cryptographic and media layer for KSMP Whisper / WhisperStreamVoice profile (call models, media stream, codecs, transport-adjacent logic).
+- ksmp-whisper-core: cryptographic and media layer for KSMP Whisper / WhisperStreamVoice, including call models, media stream, codecs, and related transport-adjacent logic.
 Repository: github.com/8dch4vtp24-boop/ksmp-whisper-core.

 - Each repository contains `MANIFEST.sha256`, `SNAPSHOT_METADATA.md`, `TEST_PLAN.md`, and sanity-check scripts for reproducible review.